 Trading and other statements are made via the London Stock Exchange during the year.
 The Company holds its Annual General Meeting (AGM), at which all shareholders can attend and speak with any member of the Board.
-The Managing Director provides a business update at the AGM.
+The CEO provides a business update at the AGM.
 At this update, shareholders are encouraged to give their views and ask questions.

 Shareholders also communicate with the Company by completing an online form, emails and by telephone; we respond to their specific questions and inputs as required.
 Contact information is available at contact us on our website.
 Company contact details are also included in all announcements and these announcements are available on the Company website at Announcements.

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success.

 Stakeholders other than shareholders include our employees, customers, suppliers and advisors.
 These are all key to our short-term and long-term success.
 More details are provided in the following sections about these key resources and relationships:

 We are not a capital-intensive business but depend upon the skills, capabilities and flexibility of our employees, and our business model depends upon us being agile and responsive.